Sushreesatarupa/DSA-cpp/README.md

  technical writing | **[topic name]-content.md** or **[topic name]-content.txt** | technical content can be provided in simple `.txt` text document inside [technical writing folder](https://github.com/Sushreesatarupa/DSA-cpp-Hacktoberfest2021/tree/main/technical%20writings)  you can also style it up and submit a `.md` file if you are aquainted with markdown language

 ## Things you can contribute to
 -   Repo contain folders of all the data structures and algorithms topics with some pre-addressed questions.
-You can add a solution to a question ( present in the readme of particular topic folder) that is unanswered.
+You can **add a solution** to a question ( present in the readme of particular topic folder) that is unanswered.
--   you can update existing solution with a better one ( better complexity).
+-   you can **update existing solution** with a better one ( better complexity).
--   Participants can even add new questions and solutions of their interest.
+-   Participants can even **add new questions** and solutions of their interest.
--   There will be a technical writing section in which participants can contribute their technical writing on any topic of c++ and data structures.
+-   There will be a technical writing section in which participants can contribute their **technical writing** on any topic of c++ and data structures.
--   solve issue raised by other people or yourself.
+-   **solve issues** raised by other people or yourself.
 -   make webpage ( hosted from GitHub readme ) more appealing and updated.
--   Well-documented source code with detailed explanations provides a valuable resource for educators and students alike.
+-   **Well-documented** source code with detailed explanations provides a valuable resource for educators and students alike.

 ## Steps For Contribution